Orenburg: Transportation

 Orenburg has been a major railway centre ever since the Samara-Zlatoust and Orenburg-Tashkent railroads were completed, respectively in 1876 and 1905.
 Orenburg's main airport is the Orenburg Tsentralny Airport, located about 25 km east of the city, on the Orsk destination, and used to be the headquarters of now defunct Orenair.
 City public transport includes bus, trolleybus and also marshrutkas (fixed-route share-taxis).

-Climate

-Orenburg is located in the border of cold semi-arid climate (Köppen climate classification BSk) and hot-summer humid continental climate (Köppen climate classification Dfa) zones with quite long and hot summers and long and very cold winters.
-April and October are transition months, with the rest of the months being either summer or winter.